-Costly cryostat ends and warm to cold transitions were avoided by combining eight 9 cell cavities and optical elements, which were all chosen to be superconducting, into one long, simple cryostat.
+- The number of cells per accelerating structure was increased to 9 compared to the customary 4-5.
+This reduces the number of RF input and HOM couplers, tuning systems and cryostat penetrations, it also simplifies the RF distribution system and increases the filling factor. - Costly cryostat ends and warm to cold transitions were avoided by combining eight 9 cell cavities and optical elements, which were all chosen to be superconducting, into one long, simple cryostat.
 Also the complete helium distribution system has been incorporated into the cryostat using the cold low pressure gas return tube as support structure for cavities and optical elements.

-From the work starting in 1990 [13] a concept for a 500 GeV cm energy superconducting linear collider emerged, operating at 1.3 GHz with a gradient of 25 MV/m at Q= $5 \cdot 10^9$ and a luminosity of some $5 \cdot 10^{33}$ cm-2 sec-1.
+From the work starting in 1990 [13] a concept for a 500 GeV cm energy superconducting linear collider emerged, operating at 1.3 GHz with a gradient of 25 MV/m at $Q=5\cdot10^9$ and a luminosity of some $5\cdot10^{33}$ cm-2 sec-1.
 A conceptual design report (CDR) was published in May 1997 [15] giving a complete description of the machine including all subsystems.
 The report includes a joint study with ECFA on the particle physics and the detector layout.
 Since 1990 interest has grown [16,17] in linac driven X-ray FEL radiation, based on the Self-Amplified Spontaneous Emission (SASE) principle [18,19].
 As the requirements on the emittance of the beam for a short wave length FEL are very demanding, again a superconducting low RF frequency linac lends itself as the best choice for such an application.
 The CDR includes the layout of an X-ray FEL facility integrated into the linear collider as well as various scientific applications of the FEL radiation.
-A detailed report on the status of the X-ray facility will be given at this conference [20].
+For a detailed report on the status of the Xray facility, see [20].
+The principle layout of the whole facility is shown in Fig. 1.

-3 R&D RESULTS AND ACTIVITIES
+3 CAVITY RESULTS AND R&D